sujeet4github/MyLangUtils/LangRuby/effectiveRubyBook/README.md

 prefer decorating collections instead of inheriting from collection classes

 #2 - Seams

 ##6
 Avoid using class variables
+  class variables ==> static variables

 ##7
 Avoid using class methods
+  class methods ==> static methods

 ##8
 Obey the law of Demeter
+	should not call methods on nested objects available to you exception for self or objects of same type

 ##9
 Prefer methods over instance variables